Aapjekebaapje/Car-OBD-Diagnostics/README.md

 scanner_config.db
 ```

 This file is created and updated locally when you use the app.
-Browser-side VIN/license plate lookup history is stored in `localStorage`.
+It stores settings, scan history and garage notes.
+Browser-side UI state and VIN/license plate lookup history are stored in `localStorage`.

+Use the Reset UI Cache button on the System page if the browser keeps old dashboard state after an update.

 ## Troubleshooting